 - Both products address the same problem: EMF traveling through headphone wires to your brain

-- Air Tubes require no setup; H.A.R.D. adds one connection point between your device and headphones
+- Air Tubes require no setup while H.A.R.D. adds one connection point; neither works with Bluetooth headphones

 Quick Comparison